Colonia Doctores: Centro Cultural Estación Indianilla

-Centro Médico Siglo XXI (IMSS) (21st Century Medical Center-IMSS)
+XXI Century National Medical Center

 This facility was inaugurated in 1964, becoming the most important center for specialized medicine in the country.
 It is located on Cuauhtémoc Avenue in the far southwest corner of the colonia.
 The hospital houses about 30 works of art from fourteen different artists such as David Alfaro Siqueiros, Federico Cantú, Luis Nishizawa, Francisco Zúñiga, José Chávez Morado, Salvador Pinoncelly and Tosia Malamud.
 The 1985 Mexico City earthquake damaged many of the buildings' foundations requiring demolitions but their artworks were salvaged.
 The center sees the art as an integral part of the healing process.
 Inside the main entrance of the hospital is a mural called "Homage to rescue" by José Chávez Morado.
 It is 230 square meters etched in marble done between 1988 and 1999.

 Government buildings

 This area, especially the northern section, is home to a number of Mexico City's governmental offices, including: